ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::note

 This document has been updated using the new Avalanche-CLI to deploy a Subnet on Fuji.
 If you are looking for the previous version using Subnet-CLI, please click [here](./create-a-fuji-subnet-subnet-cli.md).

 :::

 After trying out a Subnet on a local box by following [this tutorial](./create-a-local-subnet.md), next step is to try it out on Fuji Testnet.

 :::warning
-Avalanche CLI does not provide Ledger support yet, please don't try this tutorial on the Mainnet.
+Avalanche-CLI does not provide Ledger support yet, please don't try this tutorial on the Mainnet.
 :::

 In this article, we show how to do the following on Fuji Testnet.